redux-observable/redux-observable/MIGRATION.md

 ## Accessing state

-As `store.dispatch` is being removed, and since redux-observable has had several years to be used and mature in the wild, it became clear that calling `store.getState()` is useful but there are also usecases to having an Observable of state$ too.
+As `store.dispatch` is being removed, and since redux-observable has had several years to be used and mature in the wild, it became clear that calling `store.getState()` is useful but there are also use cases to having an Observable of state$ too.

 In v1.0.0 of redux-observable, the second argument to your Epics is now a custom StateObservable, referred to from now on as `state$`.
 It has a `value` property that always contains the latest value of your redux state.
 This can be used in the same imperative way you used to use `store.getState()`.